TheCSharpAcademy/CodeReviews.Console.HabitTracker/README.md

 * I need to start planning my code instead of going with the flow
 * In next project i will focus on splitting project into more files, working in on big file of code is not great in terms of readability
 * I want to get comfortable using Debugger in Visual Studio
+* I will start using comments so getting back to code would be easier